Last Updated on December 21, 2020

-Any discussion about happiness revolves a lot around the brain chemicals Serotonin, Dopamine, Norepinephrin and Endorphin which are necessary for feelings of pleasure and happiness.
-The things that are best in improving your brain chemistry involve physical activity, which is backed by a multitude of studies (1).
+Any discussion about happiness and unhappiness revolves a lot around the brain chemicals Serotonin, Dopamine, Norepinephrin, and Endorphin.
+All those chemicals are necessary for feelings of pleasure.
+The things that are best in improving your brain chemistry involve physical activity, which is backed by a multitude of studies (4).

 Moderate intensity activity and aerobic training are probably one of the best releases of dopamine, especially if you do it in novel ways.
 In addition, regular exercise can help to level out your body’s stress hormones, such as adrenaline.

-A short session of maximum 20 minutes is enough to reap the positive health benefits.
+A short session of a maximum of 20 minutes is enough to reap positive health benefits.
 Gretchen Reynolds has described this effect in her book “First 20 Minutes”.

 And the best thing about it is that even short, intense training sessions of 1-2 times per week can enormously increase your contentment and well-being.